LinShunKang/MyPerf4J/README.EN.md

 ![Markdown](https://raw.githubusercontent.com/ThinkpadNC5/Pictures/master/MyPerf4J_LOGO_V3_com.jpeg)
 > A high performance and non-intrusive real-time Java performance monitoring and statistical tool designed for high-concurrency, low-latency applications.
 Inspired by [perf4j](https://github.com/perf4j/perf4j) and [TProfiler](https://github.com/alibaba/TProfiler).

+The usage scenario of MyPerf4J is as follows:
+* Quickly locate performance bottlenecks for Java applications in a development environment
+* Long-term monitoring of performance metrics for Java applications in a production environment

 MyPerf4J has the following features:
 *  No intrusion: using JavaAgent mode, no intrusion to the application, no need to modify the application code.
 *  High performance: Very low performance consumption, only 73ns per record, can be used in production environment for a long time.